 The traditional wedding top table seating plan has the groom to the bride's right.
 The bride’s mother sits to the right of the groom and to her right is the groom’s father.
 Going the other way, the bride’s father sits to her left and the groom’s mother sits on his left.
 The chief bridesmaid is to the right of the groom’s father and the best man is to the left of the groom’s mother.

 Where do close family sit?

 If the wedding top table is big enough the close family can be seated with the main wedding party.
 Or you could have a table for close by relatives.

-Tips for guest tables
+Tips for wedding guest table layouts

 Is it better to groups friends together or to split them up?
 Use your judgement but the best idea is probably to mix a group of friends with a few fresh faces.
 It’s quite likely that a bunch of good mates and partners won’t fit on a single table so you’ll probably have to divide them into two and then add guests they aren’t familiar with.

 People are most comfortable with those they know, so don’t ask an individual or couple to share a table where all the others are total strangers.
-Even the most outgoing will struggle in these circumstances so at the very least try to place them next to an acquaintance or two.
-In the case of guests who have never met any of the others try and pair them up with an individual or couple who share their interests or whose personalities are likely to be compatible.
+Even the most outgoing will struggle in these circumstances, so at the very least try to place them next to an acquaintance or two.
+In the case of wedding guests who have never met any of the others try and pair them up with an individual or couple who share their interests or whose personalities are likely to be compatible.

 Avoid creating a separate “singles” table as this might embarrass some guests.
 Watch the movie “Table 19” if you want a good laugh – but don’t make this mistake at your own wedding!
 Having said that, a “children’s” table is fine.